In the Heat of the Night (novel)

+In the Heat of the Night is a 1965 detective novel which won the Edgar Award for Best First Novel for author John Ball.
+The novel is the basis of the iconic 1967 Oscar-winning film of the same name starring Sidney Poitier, as well as a subsequent television series.

-In the Heat of the Night is a 1965 mystery novel by John Ball set in the community of Wells, South Carolina.
-The main character is a black police detective named Virgil Tibbs passing through the small town during a time of bigotry and the civil rights movement.
+Set in the community of Wells, South Carolina, the main character is a black police detective named Virgil Tibbs passing through the small town during a time of bigotry and the civil rights movement.

-The novel is the basis of the 1967 award-winning film of the same name, directed by Norman Jewison and starring Sidney Poitier, as well as a subsequent television series.
-Ball would feature Tibbs in the subsequent novels The Cool Cottontail (1966), Johnny Get Your Gun (1969), Five Pieces of Jade (1972), The Eyes of Buddha (1976), Then Came Violence (1980) and Singapore (1986).
+Ball went on to feature Tibbs in the subsequent novels The Cool Cottontail (1966), Johnny Get Your Gun (1969), Five Pieces of Jade (1972), The Eyes of Buddha (1976), Then Came Violence (1980) and Singapore (1986).

 Plot summary

 Sam Wood, a respected police officer in Wells, South Carolina, patrols the city every night.
 One night, after stopping at his usual diner for a snack and discussing black people unfavorably with Ralph, the night counterman, Sam finds a body in the middle of the highway.
 He reports the body, which is soon tentatively identified as that of Maestro Enrico Mantoli, the conductor and lead organizer of the city's upcoming music festival.

 Bill Gillespie, the chief of police, is notified and sends Sam to the railway station.
 Sam finds a black man waiting for a train and arrests him on suspicion of murder.
 Gillespie questions the man, who identifies himself as Virgil Tibbs, a homicide investigator in Pasadena, California.

 The body is soon brought to the morgue, and Gillespie invites Virgil to accompany him.
 Gillespie performs a cursory examination of the body before leaving, while Virgil examines the body more thoroughly.
 Gillespie, meanwhile, suggests that Sam visit Mantoli's daughter and bring her to formally identify the body.

 Virgil is present for Gillespie's questioning of the suspect, Harvey Oberst, on whom Mantoli's wallet was found.
 Oberst had previously been in trouble for "playing around" with Delores Purdy, a local teenager.
 He confesses to taking Mantoli's wallet but denies killing him.
-Gillespie has him booked, whereupon Virgil states that he does not believe Oberst to be guilty, because he is left handed and the victim was hit from the right.
+Gillespie has him booked, whereupon Virgil states that he does not believe Oberst to be guilty, because he is lefthanded and the victim was hit from the right.

 Sam drives to the home of George Endicott, a city councilman at whose house Mantoli's daughter is a guest.
 George and his wife Grace are among the lead sponsors of the music festival.
 Sam delivers the news to George, who identifies the body and offers his assistance to Gillespie.

 Gillespie gets a phone call from Frank Schubert, the mayor of Wells.
 Schubert informs Gillespie that he and George have arranged for Virgil's services from his chief in Pasadena.
 Gillespie is reluctant to go along until Schubert points out that Virgil could be used as a scapegoat should he fail.
 Gillespie assigns Virgil to Mantoli's death and takes him to a garage run by a black mechanic named Jess, who lends him a used car.